api-platform/docs/core/serialization.md

 }
 ```

-All entry points are the same for all users, so we should find a way to detect if authenticated user is an admin, and if so
+All entry points are the same for all users, so we should find a way to detect if the authenticated user is an admin, and if so
-dynamically add `admin:input` value to deserialization groups in the `$context` array.
+dynamically add the `admin:input` value to deserialization groups in the `$context` array.

 API Platform implements a `ContextBuilder`, which prepares the context for serialization & deserialization.
 Let's
 [decorate this service](http://symfony.com/doc/current/service_container/service_decoration.html) to override the